SecurityLogMiner/log-collection-client/README.md

 - DevApi: Created from the Development branch.
 Unlike the Development branch, this branch does not require 4 approvals.
 It will act as a buffer branch between Development and the following Features branch (see below).
-- Features: This branch is where the <FeatureName> branches will be pushed and fetched from until the target features are complete.
+- Features: This branch is where the FeatureName branches will be pushed and fetched from until the target features are complete.
-- <FeatureName>: These branches will be named by their feature, and pushed into the Features branch and pulled into the other feature branches so all team members have the same codebase while working on their own protion of the product.
+- FeatureName: These branches will be named by their feature, and pushed into the Features branch and pulled into the other feature branches so all team members have the same codebase while working on their own protion of the product.